 - Qualifying expenditures also include basic research payments, as that term is defined in IRC § 41(e)

-ny credit in excess of tax liability for the tax year can be carried forward for five years or until it is fully used, whichever occurs first.
-No credit earned in a tax year ending prior to December 31, 2003 may be carried forward to any year ending on or after December 31, 2003.
+Any credit in excess of tax liability for the tax year can be carried forward for five years or until it is fully used, whichever occurs first.

 Flow Through Entity